How to identify poison ivy

 - Insignificant green-white flowers appear in late spring, followed by fruit that ripens about the same time the leaves turn red in fall.

-How to control poison ivy
+How to control and remove poison ivy

 To pull or cut back the plant, be careful to keep urushiol, the sticky oil that is present in all parts of the plant, off your skin.
 Wear long pants, long sleeves and double gloves.